aesthetic-suite/framework/docs/about-system.md

 # What is a design system?

-A design system is the single source of truth for a product or companies visual identity.
-With Aesthetic, the design system is structured around the following 3 pillars.
+A design system is the single source of truth for a product or company's visual identity.
+It's more than just a style guide, pattern library, or raw design files, it's a set of standards that promote consistent,, reusable, and scalable components that enable teams to design, develop, and actualize a product.

+Design systems have grown in popularity over the years, resulting in different and or interchangeable terminology.
+With Aesthetic, we want to use specific terminology, so our design system is structured around the following 3 pillars and their offerings.

 ```
 +----------------- Design System -------------------+